Teresa Cristina of the Two Sicilies: Marriage

 Upon learning that the young emperor of Brazil, Dom Pedro II, sought a wife, the government of the Two Sicilies offered the hand of Teresa Cristina.
 It also sent Pedro II a painting that greatly embellished the princess, which prompted him to accept the proposal.
 A proxy wedding was held on 30 May 1843 in Naples, Pedro II being represented by his fiancée's brother Prince Leopold, Count of Syracuse.
 A small Brazilian fleet composed of a frigate and two corvettes departed for the Two Sicilies on 3 March 1843 to escort the new Empress of Brazil.
 She arrived on Rio de Janeiro on 3 September 1843.
 Pedro II immediately rushed to board the ship and greet his bride.
 Upon seeing this impetuous gesture, the crowds cheered and guns fired deafening salutes.
 Teresa Cristina fell in love with her new husband at first sight.

 The 17-year-old Pedro II was, for his part, clearly and greatly disappointed.
 His first impressions were only of her physical flaws—and of how much her appearance differed from the portrait which had been sent to him.
 Physically, she had dark brown hair and brown eyes, was short, slightly overweight, walked with a pronounced limp and, while not ugly, neither was she pretty.
 According to historian Pedro Calmon, Teresa Cristina had no true limp, but her odd way of walking was instead the result of bowed legs causing her to lean alternately right and left as she walked.
 Pedro II's high expectations were crushed, and he allowed his feelings of revulsion and rejection to show.
 After a short interval, he left the ship.
 Perceiving his disillusionment, she burst into tears, lamenting that "the emperor did not like me!"
-Although a proxy marriage had already been performed, an extravagant state wedding was held on 4 September at the cathedral in Rio de Janeiro.
+Although a proxy marriage had already been performed, an extravagant state wedding was held on 4 September at the Imperial Chapel in Rio de Janeiro.

 Although the marriage had been strained from the beginning, Teresa Cristina continued striving to be a good wife.
 Her constancy toward fulfilling her duty, along with the birth of children, softened Pedro II's attitude.
 The two discovered shared interests, and their concern for and delight in their children created a sense of family happiness.
 That they were sexually active and compatible is witnessed by the series of pregnancies which ensued.
 After the birth of their first son in February 1845, the Empress bore children in July 1846, July 1847, and July 1848—named Afonso, Isabel, Leopoldina and Pedro, respectively.